 What foods are good for energy?

-Great foods include berries, like blueberries and blackberries, eggs, fish like salmon and tuna, whole grains, like quinoa and brown rice, fortified foods like grains and dairy, beans and legumes, dark chocolate (for antioxidants, but in moderation!), leafy greens, like spinach and kale, and nuts, like almonds and walnuts.
+Great foods that can serve as alternatives to coffee include berries, like blueberries and blackberries, eggs, fish like salmon and tuna, whole grains, like quinoa and brown rice, fortified foods like grains and dairy, beans and legumes, dark chocolate (for antioxidants, but in moderation!), leafy greens, like spinach and kale, and nuts, like almonds and walnuts.
 Keep them in your meals and snacks each day!

 Eating low glycemic foods could be beneficial too since they won’t spike blood sugar.
 Yet, some high glycemic foods are good for you, like watermelon, so don’t live your life by the glycemic index.
 Just keep it in mind and be smart.